 “…have been reading the book and watching the DVD, not sure how I ever survived reading acting books without DVDs!!” (email sent by actor, Jack Hawkins)

 has just been published by Nick Hern Books.
-This is a practical workshop book/DVD designed to complement her original book ‘Acting for Film: Truth 24 Times a Second’.
+This is a practical workshop book/DVD (new edition has film clip links) designed to complement her original book ‘Acting for Film: Truth 24 Times a Second’.
 Also available from Nick Hern Books, see their blog page

 ‘Luc Besson asked me if I knew the difference between theatre and film acting.
 He said, “Give me your arm.”
 He ran his fingernail over my shirtsleeve: “That is theatre acting.”
 Then he rolled up my sleeve and drew his fingernail over my bare arm: “This is film acting”‘

 “I was on the set of film talking about you with some of the other actors.
 It’s “The Ghost”, directed by Polanski with Pierce Brosnan and Ewan McGregor and is being shot over here.
 In any case, I and several other actors were hanging around talking and it emerged that 3 of the 4 of us had your book with us and all were most enthusiastic!”